vb-consulting/Norm.net/PERFOMANCE-TESTS.md

 This should give an advantage in performances to Dapper unbuffered and Norm read executions.

 - Dapper Buffered Query operation averages in **03.92 seconds**, iteration in **00.01 seconds** with total in **03.93 seconds**.

+- Dapper Buffered QueryAsync operation averages in **03.84 seconds**, iteration in **00.01 seconds** with total in **03.85 seconds**.

 - Dapper Unbuffered Query operation averages in **00.0000076 seconds**, iteration in **03.44 seconds** with total in **03.44 seconds**.

+- Dapper Buffered QueryAsync is not supported.

 - Norm Read operation averages in **00.0000117 seconds**, iteration in **03.40 seconds** with total in **03.40 seconds**.

+- Norm Read Async operation averages in **00.0003567 seconds**, iteration in **03.20 seconds** with total in **03.20 seconds**.

 Conclusion:

-- In this tests, Dapper Unbuffered is slightly faster than the Dapper Buffered version.
+- In these tests, Dapper Unbuffered is slightly faster than the Dapper Buffered version.
 It is the same as Norm Read.
 This is a bit surprising because previous Buffered vs Unbuffered tests didn't show that.

 - Buffered iteration step is fast, but not as nearly as fast as Dapper Unbuffered and Norm Read enumerator generation.
 However, values are still small and if we would add some actual work in iteration proportional difference would be even smaller until it fades in irrelevance.

+- Unbuffered Dapper Async is not supported, and Norm Async is same as Dapper Unbuffered and faster then Dapper Buffered.

 ## Test Run Outputs